wyf7107/adk-web-puiblic/README.md

 - [General contribution guideline and flow](https://google.github.io/adk-docs/contributing-guide/#questions).

+### Testing quirks

+To maintain compatibility with upstream 1p code, testing code in this repo must follow a few rules:

+- `initTestBed()` from `./src/app/testing/utils.ts` must be called before `TestBed.configureTestingModule()`

 ## 📄 License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.